Hess leads NJIT against Morgan State - WTOP News

 Newark, New Jersey; Sunday, 4:30 p.m.
 EST

-BOTTOM LINE: NJIT takes on the Morgan State Bears after Adam Hess scored 32 points in NJIT’s 127-51 win over the Medgar Evers Cougars.
+BOTTOM LINE: NJIT plays the Morgan State Bears after Adam Hess scored 32 points in NJIT’s 127-51 win over the Medgar Evers Cougars.

-The Highlanders are 2-2 on their home court.
-NJIT is eighth in the America East at limiting opponent scoring, allowing 77.8 points while holding opponents to 46.0% shooting.
+The Highlanders have gone 2-2 in home games.
+NJIT is eighth in the America East scoring 72.4 points while shooting 41.4% from the field.

-The Bears are 0-7 on the road.
-Morgan State is 1-3 when it wins the turnover battle and averages 13.9 turnovers per game.
+The Bears are 0-7 in road games.
+Morgan State gives up 79.5 points to opponents while being outscored by 7.0 points per game.

-NJIT averages 8.7 made 3-pointers per game, 1.1 more made shots than the 7.6 per game Morgan State gives up.
-Morgan State averages 72.5 points per game, 5.3 fewer points than the 77.8 NJIT allows to opponents.
+NJIT is shooting 41.4% from the field this season, 3.9 percentage points lower than the 45.3% Morgan State allows to opponents.
+Morgan State has shot at a 45.6% rate from the field this season, 0.4 percentage points below the 46.0% shooting opponents of NJIT have averaged.

 TOP PERFORMERS: Hess is averaging 13 points for the Highlanders.
 Tariq Francis is averaging 10.1 points over the last 10 games for NJIT.

-Kameron Hobbs is shooting 40.3% from beyond the arc with 1.7 made 3-pointers per game for the Bears, while averaging 10.3 points and 3.9 assists.
-Wynston Tabbs is averaging 12.4 points over the last 10 games for Morgan State.
+Kameron Hobbs averages 1.7 made 3-pointers per game for the Bears, scoring 10.3 points while shooting 40.3% from beyond the arc.
+Wynston Tabbs is averaging 12.4 points over the past 10 games for Morgan State.

 LAST 10 GAMES: Highlanders: 3-7, averaging 73.6 points, 34.0 rebounds, 12.4 assists, 6.4 steals and 2.4 blocks per game while shooting 42.3% from the field.
 Their opponents have averaged 75.5 points per game.